HewlettPackard/oneview-chef/README.md

  - **client**: Hash or OneviewSDK::Client object that contains information about how to connect to the OneView instance.
 Required attributes are: `url`, `user`, and `password`.
 See [this](https://github.com/HewlettPackard/oneview-sdk-ruby#configuration) for more options.
  - **data**: Hash specifying options for this resource.
 Refer to the OneView API docs for what's available and/or required.
 If no name attribute is given, it will use the name given to the Chef resource.
+   - In addition to the API docs, you can use the [oneview-sdk gem's CLI](https://github.com/HewlettPackard/oneview-sdk-ruby#cli) to quickly show information about resources.
+If you're wanting to know which data properties exist for a resource, it might make sense to create a resource on the Web UI, then view the data.
+For example, after creating a new ethernet network named `eth1`, run `$ oneview-sdk-ruby show EthernetNetwork eth1`
  - **action**: Symbol specifying what to do with this resource.
-Options for most resources (some may differ):
+Options for most resources (**some may differ**):
    - `:create` - (Default) Ensure this resource exists and matches the data given.
    - `:create_if_missing` - Ensure this resource exists, but don't ensure it is up to date on subsequent chef-client runs.
    - `:delete` - Delete this resource from OneView.
 For this, you only need to specify the resource name or uri in the data section.